 East Regional Open / Junior Championships "Winter Regionals"

-There is also another Regional Championships event in early November - this is the Winter Regional Championships which are typically Short Course, and have Open and Junior events only.
-Typically the older swimmers take part in this competition due to the qualifying times being aimed at Seniors.
+There is also another Regional Championships event in early November - this is the Winter Short Course Regional Championships which are typically Short Course, and have Open and Junior events only.
+Short Course Championships only have one qualifying time for each event male/female and it is a very fast meet for that reason.

 Swim England Winter National Championships